joehahn/cryptocoin-tensorflow-demo/README.md

 for Ethereum.
 But the principal goal here is to build and test an LSTM model using a simple dataset, and that at least is achieved.

-A secondary goal was to execute this demo using a GPU in the AWS cloud.
+A secondary goal was to execute this demo on a GPU in the AWS cloud.

 ### Setup: